Find a location

 Improper Brushing Technique: Brushing too hard or using a toothbrush with hard bristles can wear down tooth enamel and cause sensitivity.
 It’s essential to ensure your child is using the correct technique and an appropriate toothbrush.

 Healthy gums are a foundation for healthy teeth.
 They not only hold our teeth in place but also protect the deeper structures of the teeth from bacterial invasion and trauma.
-Maintaining gum health is, therefore, an integral part of ensuring overall oral wellness for your child.
+Maintaining gum health is, therefore, an integral part of ensuring your shield maintains good oral hygiene.

-Red, swollen, or bleeding gums are often the body’s early alarm bells ringing, indicating potential problems.
-Especially during brushing or flossing, if your child experiences bleeding, it could be a sign of gingivitis, the earliest stage of gum disease.
-If left untreated, gingivitis can progress to more severe forms of gum diseases like periodontitis, which can compromise the bone supporting the teeth.
+Red, swollen, or bleeding gums are often early warning signs of potential problems.
+If your child experiences bleeding, especially during brushing or flossing, it could be a sign of gingivitis, the earliest stage of gum disease.
+If left untreated, gingivitis can progress to more severe forms of gum disease like periodontitis, which can compromise the bone supporting the teeth.

 Other signs to watch out for include:

-- Changes in the way teeth come together or shifts in the positioning of teeth, indicating potential bone loss.
+• Changes in the way teeth come together or shifts in the positioning of teeth.

 From the moment your child’s first tooth emerges, it’s a good time to begin regular dental check-ups.
 Being proactive and consistent with these visits not only addresses immediate concerns but also sets the stage for long-term oral health.